nhubbard/konf/README.md

             .from.systemProperties()
     ```

-3. Define values in source.
+3. Define values in your source.
 You can define in any of these sources:
     - in `server.yml`:
         ```yaml
         server: